 Then God said, 'Let the land produce vegetation: seed-bearing plants and trees on the land that bear fruit with seed in it, according to their various kinds.
 And it was so.
 The land produced vegetation: plants bearing seed according to their kinds and trees bearing fruit with seed in it according to their kinds.
 And God saw that it was good.
 And there was evening, and there was morning – the third day'.
 (Genesis 1:11-13).

-God said 'Let the land produce,' so a strict literal reading of evening-and-morning into that passage would lead us to believe that the seeds from all the different kinds of plants and trees produced abundant vegetation between evening and morning of one particular day.
+God said 'Let the land produce,' so a strictly literal reading of evening-and-morning into that passage would lead us to believe that the seeds from all the different kinds of plants and trees produced abundant vegetation between evening and morning of one particular day.
 Obviously, this is not a sensible interpretation because we know that seeds do not germinate, grow and produce abundant vegetation overnight.

 In the modern world, a full 24-hour day is understood to be from sunrise to sunrise, but in ancient Israel, it was from sunset to sunset.
 We say morning to evening.
 They said evening to morning.

 The repeated phrase 'And there was evening' was a Hebrew way of saying that something new was started.
 When used together with the phrase 'and there was morning' it was a Hebrew way of saying that something was started and it was finished.
-The full phrase marked time span from the beginning of something to the end of something, which may or may not have been 24-hours, depending on the context.
+The full phrase marked time from the beginning of something to the end of something, which may or may not have been 24-hours, depending on the context.

 It's like when we say, 'With young people leaving in vast numbers, it's a new day for the church ...' or 'At end of the day, the investigation will show who was right ...' or 'That day is gone ...'
 We know from the context that these statements obviously mean a time longer than 24 hours.